Fryuni/blog/src/content/docs/essays/02-a-language-worth-learning.md

 From an API request to an in-memory buffer?
 From a TCP socket to a file?
 You can do it all with the same function, `io.Copy`.
-If they can specialize for your scenario, they will, and they do:
+If they can specialize in your use case, they will, and they do:

 - Copying from one file to another specializes to [`copy` syscalls][file-to-file].
 - Copying from a TCP or Unix socket to a TCP connection specializes